apacheignite/documentation/clustering/ssltls.md

   ]
 }
 [/block]
-In some cases it is useful to disable certificate validation of the client side (e.g. when connecting to a server with self-signed certificate).
-This can be achieved by setting a disabled trust manager to this factory, which can be obtained by `getDisabledTrustManager` method.
+In some cases, it is useful to disable certificate validation on the client side, such as when connecting to a server with a self-signed certificate.
+This can be achieved by setting a disabled trust manager to this factory, which can be obtained by the `getDisabledTrustManager` method.
 [block:code]
 {
   "codes": [